bethanyalicehall/memory-final/README.md

 ### Acknowledgements
 I would like to thank
-- My mentor, Brian Macharia for guidance throughout the process.
+- Code institute tutors - particularly Sean, Ed and Rebecca - they helped me out of some sticky situations!
-- Pasquale Fasulo for running sessions to help me feel prepared for the project.
+- Pasquale Fasulo my college supervisor.
-- The photographers who publish royalty free images on Pexels and Unsplash that allowed me to use high quality imagery throughout.
+- The photographers who publish royalty free images on Unsplash and Raw Pixel that allowed me to use high quality imagery throughout.
 - All of the code institute team, for providing quality learning content to allow me to develop my skills to complete this project.

 ---